British H-class submarine: Group 2

 The second group was constructed simultaneously with the first group, but at Fore River Yard at Quincy, Massachusetts in the then-neutral United States.
-When the US government discovered the construction, they impounded all the completed units, only releasing them following their own declaration of war two years later.
-To escape this difficulty, the British government gave six units to the Chilean Navy as partial payment for the appropriation of six Chilean ships for British service in 1914.
+When the U.S. government discovered the construction, they impounded all the completed units, releasing them only following their own declaration of war two years later.
+To escape this difficulty, the British government gave six units to the Chilean Navy as partial payment for the appropriation of six Chilean ships for British service in 1914: